huangshanFJ/emptyFolder/readme.txt

-git is a version system.
-git is a free software.
+git is a good  version system. git is a free software.